tomography/tomobank/docs/source/phantom.rst

 to generate them (see individual phantom home page) to load and perform a basic reconstruction using tomoPy  :cite:`Gursoy:14a`

-To reconstruct the phantom with tomopy  you may run these `Jupyter notebook <https://jupyter-notebook.readthedocs.io/en/stable/>`_ examples on your local machine or run the equivalent Python scripts from `here <https://github.com/tomography/tomobank/tree/master/docs/source/ipynb/>`_.
+To reconstruct the phantom with tomopy  you may run the phantom `Jupyter notebook <https://jupyter-notebook.readthedocs.io/en/stable/>`_ example on your local machine or run the equivalent Python scripts from `here <https://github.com/tomography/tomobank/tree/master/docs/source/ipynb/>`_.